drin/research/research-blog/research-blog-content/explorations/consistency-types-dps/coalesced/consistency-types-dps.md

 -->

 ### IPA Consistency Type System
+IPA provides a consistency type system that lifts consistency models to first-class citizens in the type system of the distributed system programming model.
+By making consistency models explicit in the type system, developers are able to verify that important data types are used at an appropriate correctness level.
+This type of support from the programming model is useful for developers to be both more efficient and more correct.

 [IPA's implementation][ipa-impl] is in Scala and leverages Scala's powerful type system.
 This approach allows the developer to directly interact with the consistency type of their data, using features such as pattern matching.
 IPA allows consistency guarantees to be specified as a policy on an